cp-algorithms/cp-algorithms/src/combinatorics/binomial-coefficients.md

 *   Connection with the [Fibonacci numbers](./algebra/fibonacci-numbers.html):
 $$ \binom n 0 + \binom {n-1} 1 + \cdots + \binom {n-k} k + \cdots + \binom 0 n = F_{n+1} $$

-## Calculations in code
+## Calculation

-### Direct calculation of analytical formula
+### Straightforward calculation using analytical formula

-The first, straightforward formula is very easy to code, but this method is likely to overflow even for relatively small values of $n$ and $k$ (even if the answer completely fit into any type of data, the calculation of the intermediate factorials can lead to overflow).
+The first, straightforward formula is very easy to code, but this method is likely to overflow even for relatively small values of $n$ and $k$ (even if the answer completely fit into some datatype, the calculation of the intermediate factorials can lead to overflow).
 Therefore, this method often can only be used with [long arithmetic](./algebra/big-integer.html):

 ```cpp
 int C (int n, int k) {